netdata/netdata/docs/security-and-privacy-design/netdata-cloud-security.md

 using Netdata Cloud in environments that require compliance with standards like PCI DSS, SOC 2, or HIPAA, users can be confident that all collected data is stored within their infrastructure.
-Data viewed on dashboards and alert notifications travel over Netdata Cloud, but are not stored—instead, they're transformed in transit, aggregated from multiple agents and parents (centralization points), to appear as one data source in the user's browser.
+Data viewed on dashboards and alert notifications travel over Netdata Cloud, but are not stored—instead, they're transformed in transit, aggregated from multiple Agents and parents (centralization points), to appear as one data source in the user's browser.

 ## User Identification and Authorization